Marie Kondo Came For Your Stuff; Bea Johnson Is Coming For Your Rubbish

 "When I first started speaking about Zero Waste in France, I would say the audience was about 90 percent women, ten percent men," she recalled.
 "There was a guy at the end of one of my talks and he said, ‘Oh gosh, it’s filled with chicks here, are your talks always like this?
 He was the last person to leave."

 Johnson’s path to zero-waste evangelism began in the mid-2000s, when she, her husband, and their two sons moved from a large home in the San Francisco suburb of Pleasant Hill to the more urban area of Mill Valley.
-After renting an apartment for a year while they searched for a permanent home, they realized most of what they had been living with — multiple dining sets, a vast array of sporting equipment, endless kitchen gadgets — was superfluous.
+After renting an apartment for a year while they searched for a permanent home, they realised most of what they had been living with — multiple dining sets, a vast array of sporting equipment, endless kitchen gadgets — was superfluous.
 Within a few years of moving into their new home, half the size of their old one, they had let go of 80% of their belongings.

 They read books and watched documentaries about environmentalism.
 In 2008, in the throes of the recession, her husband quit his job to launch a sustainability consultancy.
 Johnson, at that point working as an artist and part-time French teacher, set about greening their home; she was also looking for ways to save money as her husband got his business off the ground.
 In her research, she came across the industrial concept of "zero waste."